ropensci-archive/docs/jenkins.md

 This will automatically create a volume named for example `magick_cache` containing the package library for magick builds.
 To wipe all the caches on the server:

 ```
+docker system prune
 docker volume prune
 ```

-This will delete all unused volumes.
+This will delete all dangling images and cache volumes.
 It will not delete the `data` volume as long as it is in use by the nginx container.

 ## Docker Permission Problems